 Some vehicles are permanently exempt from the E-Check test requirement.
 The following is a partial listing of permanently exempt vehicles:

-- Vehicles weighing more than 10,000 pounds GVWR (contact Ohio EPA Field Office for appointment)
+- Non-commercial vehicles weighing more than 10,000 pounds GVWR

 - Motorcycles, recreational vehicles and motor homes (contact Ohio BMV for details)

 There may be other circumstances under which you may qualify for an exemption or an extension.
 If you have questions, contact an Ohio EPA E-Check field office or the Ohio EPA Mobile Sources Section, P.O.
-Box 1049, Columbus, Ohio 43216-1049 Phone: (614) 644-3059.
+Box 1049, Columbus, OH 43216-1049.
+Phone: (614) 644-3059.

 IMPORTANT: An inspection certificate is valid for 365 days following the date of the test.
 If a vehicle that has undergone a title change is registered within 365 days from a previous test, then the new owner will not need to have the vehicle tested again in order to register.
 An inspection certificate is valid for one full year from test date, regardless of title changes.